Advanced Global Trading: History

+AGT’s growth faltered in 2013.
+Online records at the Dubai Department of Economic Development show that the firm’s carbon-trading licence expired in early June 2013, after which at least five investors filed complaints alleging that they could not liquidate their holdings.
+Trading activities ceased soon afterwards and the licence was not renewed.

 Corporate social responsibility

 AGT initiated a campaign to embed CO_{2} CSR strategies into the corporate governance frameworks in the Middle East.
 A partnership program advises corporations to negate environmental damage and to set up a self-regulating mechanism to ensure active compliance.
-Examples of the program are: